Tones and I: 2020–2021: Welcome to the Madhouse

-2022–present: Second studio album
+2022–present: Beautifully Ordinary

 In January 2022, Tones and I told Triple J's Sose Fuamoli, "I've already started (working on) this next album that's coming out in August; it's very different."
 The album's lead single, "Eyes Don't Lie", was issued in March.
-In May she appeared at the APRA Music Awards of 2022 to perform Amyl and the Sniffers' "Guided by Angels", which was a nominee for Song of the Year.
+In May, she appeared at the APRA Music Awards of 2022 to perform Amyl and the Sniffers' "Guided by Angels", which was a nominee for Song of the Year.
 Al Newstead of Triple J was surprised by Tones' "heavenly rendition", she was backed by a choir and delivered a "full-flight vocal performance."

-Her collaboration with Macklemore, "Chant", appeared in July and was followed in the next month with "Charlie".
+Her collaboration with Macklemore, "Chant", appeared in July and was followed in the next month with her solo single "Charlie".
 The latter is an ode to her pet dogs.

-Daniel Hartmann of Range declared that her forthcoming album is expected to be, "cheerful and groovy music made for performing live."
-At the 2022 ARIA Music Awards ceremony Tones was appointed musical director for a tribute performance honouring Olivia Newton-John (1948–2022).
+Daniel Hartmann of Range declared that her second album is expected to be, "cheerful and groovy music made for performing live."
+At the 2022 ARIA Music Awards ceremony, Tones was appointed musical director for a tribute performance honouring Olivia Newton-John (1948–2022).
 She performed alongside Natalie Imbruglia, Kye, and Peking Duk covering Newton-John's "Hopelessly Devoted to You", "Xanadu", and "You're the One That I Want".
 The artist also won Song of the Year for "Cloudy Day".
 Her next single, "I Made It", appeared in February 2023 and was used for the biopic, True Spirit (2023).
+On 20 August, she performed at the 2023 FIFA Women's World Cup closing ceremony.
+Her setlist included "I Am Free", "I Made It", "Fly Away", "Dance Monkey" and "The Greatest"; the latter track was used to support the Australian women's team, the Matildas.
+In August 2023, Billboard's Lars Brandle indicated the second album was expected in 2024.

+On 2 February 2024, she released the single "Dreaming".
+Tones and I supported Pink's Australian leg of her Summer Carnival tour from 9 February to 23 March 2024.
+The Australian singer issued her next single, "I Get High", in mid-March and, in June, announced the release of her second album Beautifully Ordinary for 2 August 2024.
+Her headlining tour of Australia is expected in August.